adsforce/docs/src/en/media-source-configurations/applovin/README.md

 * The link here shows all the setting information;

-* Impression Tracking Link can **activate** the ad users viewing the same type of App.
+* Impression Tracking Link can **activate** the Ad users viewing the same type of App.

 ######&ensp;&ensp;&ensp;&ensp;1.
 Click **Copy Content**;